 True prodigies are rare indeed, but there seems to be no shortage of parents and teachers who are eager to showcase the talents of children by publishing and promoting their videos online.
 It is wonderful to celebrate the success of young players and great that the internet has made this so easy.
 Many do so for the very best of reasons.

 But I believe we need to exercise a little caution.
 There is growing recognition that the constant focus on extrinsic validation that comes from living out our lives under a social media spotlight could be driving an unfolding epidemic in mental health problems.
-Perhaps it’s time to reevaluate our priorities, and the decisions we make by proxy regarding the privacy of childhood.
+Perhaps it’s time to reevaluate our priorities, and the decisions we parents and teachers make by proxy regarding the privacy of childhood.

 Our easy access to social platforms has essentially made the experience of Ervin Nyiregyházi universally available.
 There is no telling what videos will go “viral”, when or why, potentially beaming the piano playing of a gifted child onto electronic devices the world over.
 The only thing missing would seem to be the caviar.
 Are we not playing with fire?

 Concluding his discussion of the issue, Földes suggested back in 1950: